tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 The remainder of today's class is intended to review any topics, activities, or concepts covered in any of the previous machine learning units.

-There is also an [ExtraContent_LessonPlan.md](ExtraContent_LessonPlan.md) and activities available that can be covered as an Everyone Do activity if the class is ready for an additional challenge.

 ---

 ### 15. Instructor Do: Structured Review (35 min)